-7.1 WEF Global Risks Report
+WEF Global Risks Report

-The World Economic Forum has been publishing a review of Global Risks25 annually since 2005.
-Risks are structured into Economic, Environmental, Geopolitical, Societal, and Technological.
-It develops a listing of global risks in terms of impact, likelihood and interconnections, based on a survey of experts from industry, government and academia.
+The World Economic Forum has been publishing a review of Global Risks28 annually since 2005. into Risks structured Economic.
+Geopolitical, Environmental, Societal, Technological.
+It develops a listing of global risks of impact, likelihood interconnections, based on a survey of experts from industry, government and academia.
 The annual review makes this a useful guide to the changing perceptions and importance assigned to the risks identified.
 The framework is derived from expert opinion and is crowd-sourced from a broad range of analysts.